Krylov Complexity in early universe: Evolution of two-mode squeezed state

+Before analyzing the figure for \( r_k \), it is important to note that the Krylov complexity depends solely on this quantity.
+Therefore, in Fig.~\ref{fig: s rk}, we show only the numerical results for \( r_k \) based on Eq.~\eqref{numerical solution in standard case}.
+For simplicity, we set \( H_0 = 1 \) and examine different values of the comoving wavenumber \( k \) across various cosmological epochs.

+The first panel of Fig.~\ref{fig: s rk} illustrates the evolution of \( r_k \) during inflation.
+Prior to horizon exit, \( r_k \) exhibits oscillatory behavior, after which it grows linearly, consistent with the standard result reported in \cite{Li:2024kfm}.
+Following the transition to the RD era, \( r_k \) rises and then saturates, fluctuating around a nearly constant value.
+Notably, different inflationary potentials yield nearly identical trends for \( r_k \), indicating that the specific form of the potential does not significantly influence its evolution.

+A similar trend is observed during the MD era, where the behavior of \( r_k \) closely resembles that in the RD era.
+However, we find that the value of the wavenumber \( k \) has a pronounced effect: as \( k \) decreases, \( r_k \) displays increasingly prominent oscillations.
+We note that presenting results in RD and MD, the contribution of potential is taken into account since the violation of slow roll condtions.

-In this section, we have analyzed the evolution of $r_k$ for different inflationary potentials within a single-field inflationary framework.
-Our research indicates that the value of $r_k$ increases during inflation.
-The behavior of $r_k$ in RD and MD eras is similar and will oscillate around constant values.
-Our numerical analysis also shows that various inflationary models produce a similar trend for $r_k$.
-Additionally, we have observed that the scale factor and momentum have a significant impact on the evolution of $r_k$.
-All of the details are encoded in Fig. \ref{fig: s rk}.
+In this section, we have analyzed the evolution of \( r_k \) for different inflationary potentials within the single-field inflationary model.
+Our results indicate that \( r_k \) grows during the inflationary epoch.
+In both the RD and MD eras, \( r_k \) exhibits a similar qualitative behavior, saturating and then oscillating around an approximately constant value.
+Numerical analysis further shows that various inflationary models yield qualitatively similar trends for \( r_k \).
+Additionally, we find that both the scale factor and the comoving wavenumber significantly influence the evolution of \( r_k \).
+These features are summarized visually in Fig.~\ref{fig: s rk}.